microsoft/BotBuilder-Samples/experimental/adaptive-dialog/docs/recognizers-rules-steps-reference.md

 ### ChoiceInput
 Choice input asks for a choice from a set of options.

 **Note:** By default, ChoiceInput does not trigger consultation if the choice input recognizer has a high confidence match against provided choices.
-As an example, if one of your choices were cancel and user said 'cancel' choice input will pick this up although the expected behavior might be for the parent to capture this and handle this as global 'cancel' message from the user (or initiate disambiguation).
+As an example, if one of your choices were cancel and user said 'cancel', choice input will pick this up although the expected behavior might be for the parent to capture this and handle this as global 'cancel' message from the user (or initiate disambiguation).

 | Property         | Description                                                                        |
 |------------------|------------------------------------------------------------------------------------|